-PSYC 234 Psychology of Learning
+PSYC 234 Psychology of Learning 3 s.h.

 A review of the classical features of learning theory and an examination of the current status of learning and memory.
 Emphasizes recent developments in memory, including cognitive, human information processing, and physiological models.
 (LA) Prerequisite: "C" or better in PSYC 100.